-The Advanced Law Enforcement Rapid Response (ALERRT) Center at Texas State University is accepting proposals for the 2019 Active Shooter Integrated Response Conference.
+The Advanced Law Enforcement Rapid Response (ALERRT) Center at Texas State University is accepting proposals for the 2022 Integrated Response Conference.

 Presentations focused on current issues, lessons learned, creative best practices, and participant interaction are strongly encouraged and will be given preference.